Meteor-X/SearchCinema/README.md

 ## SearchCinema
- -#SearchCinema by Daria Bugaiova and Dmytro Dovbnia
+ SearchCinema by Daria Bugaiova and Dmytro Dovbnia